signalfx/signalfx-agent/README.md

 To use an HTTP(S) proxy, set the environment variable `HTTP_PROXY` and/or `HTTPS_PROXY` in the container configuration to proxy either protocol.
 The SignalFx ingest and API servers both use HTTPS.
-The Smart Agent will automatically manipulate the `NO_PROXY` envvar to not use the proxy for local services.
+The agent will automatically manipulate the `NO_PROXY` envvar to not use the proxy for local services.

 ## Diagnostics
-The Smart Agent serves diagnostic information on a UNIX domain socket at the path configured by the `diagnosticsSocketPath` option.
+The agent serves diagnostic information on a UNIX domain socket at the path configured by the `diagnosticsSocketPath` option.
 The socket takes no input, but simply dumps its current status back upon connection.
 As a convenience, the command `signalfx-agent status` will read this socket and dump out its